Car wash: Conveyor-driven/tunnel car wash

-After the main friction zone, some car washes have a dedicated care zone.
-Before entering the care zone, the car is rinsed with fresh water.
-This is immediately followed by a series of extra services.
+The car is rinsed with fresh water immediately, followed by extra services if required.
 In many car washes, the first of these services is a polish wax.
-After the polish wax application is typically a retractable mitter or top brush and, in some cases, side brushes or wrap-around brushes.
+After the polish, the wax application is typically a retractable mitter or top brush and, in some cases, side brushes or wrap-around brushes.
 Next is a protectant, which creates a thin protective film over a vehicle's surface.
 Protectants generally repel water, which assists in drying the car and aiding in the driver's ability to see through their windshield during rain.
-A low-end wax or clear coat protectant follows the main protectant.
-A drying agent is typically applied at the end of the tunnel to assist in removing water from the vehicle's surface before forced air drying.
-After the drying agent, there may be a "spot-free" rinse of soft water, that has been filtered of the salts normally present and sent through semi-permeable membranes to produce highly purified water that will not leave spots.
+A low-end wax or clear coat protectant follows the primary protectant.
+A drying agent is typically applied at the end of the tunnel to remove water from the vehicle's surface before forced air drying.
+After the drying agent, there may be a "spot-free" rinse of soft water that has been filtered of the salts usually present and sent through semi-permeable membranes to produce highly purified water that will not leave spots.

-Dryers may be present in a variety of forms, such as stationary gantries with a contouring roof jet or as small circular assemblies with nozzles of various shapes and sizes mounted on arches.
+Dryers may be present in various forms, such as stationary gantries with a contouring roof jet or small circular assemblies with nozzles of different shapes and sizes mounted on arches.
 Mitters, side brushes, top brushes, and/or wraps outfitted with chamois- or microfiber-based material may follow the dryers.

-At "full-service" car washes, the exterior of the car is washed mechanically, by hand, or using a combination of both, with attendants available to dry the car manually and clean the interior.
+At "full-service" car washes, the car's exterior is washed mechanically, by hand, or using a combination of both, with attendants available to dry the vehicle manually and clean the interior.
 Many full-service car washes also provide "detailing" services, which may include polishing and waxing the car's exterior by hand or machine, shampooing, and steaming interiors as well as other services to provide thorough cleaning and protection to the car.

 Touchless wash

 Like soft-touch car washes, touchless car washes are automated, with the vehicle passing through a tunnel where it is cleaned.
-However, touchless car washes do not use the foam or cloth applicators that soft-touch washes to use, instead relying on high-pressure washers to clean and rinse the vehicle.
+However, touchless car washes do not use the foam or cloth applicators that soft-touch washes use; instead, they rely on high-pressure washers to clean and rinse the vehicle.
 Sensors utilized by these washes allow for a more precise clean along with the vehicle's exact shape.
 To compensate for not physically contacting the vehicle, touchless washes use higher pressures and more caustic detergents than ordinary car washes.
 Because the vehicle is not physically touched during a touchless wash, the vehicle is at a lower risk of being damaged.
 However, touchless washes have a harder time cleaning off tougher materials or reaching difficult-to-reach locations on vehicles, and their usage of stronger chemicals can potentially damage a vehicle's paint finish.